 We do not compete on price.
 While the wholesale markets can command a price as low as a couple of dollars per kilogram of tea, we don't believe such prices can support farmers.
 We normally pay 20, 50 or 100 times more than large tea companies pay for their tea, allowing tea to be an economically viable crop.

 We place no reliance on ethical certifications.
 Instead, we meet our growers and visit their farms, learning about their working practices.
 The mutual trust takes years to build, and appreciate that we are often at the beginning of that journey.
 We will terminate any relationship as soon as there are is any indication of wrongdoing.

-Should you have any questions regarding our Responsibility policy please write to us at hello[at]teainthecity[dot]com
+Should you have any questions regarding our Responsibility policy please write to us at info[at]teainthecity[dot]com